miguelbettencourt/miguelbettencourt.github.io/README.md

 Welcome to my digital hub.

 ## 👨🏻‍💻 About Me
-I'm Miguel Bettencourt, a 24-year-old electrical and computer engineer.
+I'm Miguel Bettencourt, a 24-year-old software engineer with 1+ years of experience and a background in electrical and computer engineering.
 I'm passionate about robotics, control systems, and the innovative application of AI to solve complex engineering challenges.

 🔧 I'm currently developing:
-- Work in progress...
+- Learning and applying the foundations of Data Engineering and Data Science.

 ## 🚀 Projects
 **Robotics @ ISR**